iamnishantgarg/Codepen-Clone/README.md

 # features

-- Real time preview of the code snippets
+- Real time preview of the code snippets.
-- Linting of the code
+- Linting of the code.
 - Code saved to local storage so the one can continue work from where it was left off.
-- Material Theme
+- Material Theme.